 Ease of use: Different units have different temperature ranges and settings.
 Some are made to be plugged in, while others come with a battery pack for portable use.
 Size can also factor into this equation, as very large models might not be convenient if you’re trying to curl your hair on the go.

 Type of hair: Hair type has a big influence on whether or not a straightener will work properly on any given person’s tresses.
-For instance, those with wavy or curly strands may need something that goes hotter than people with straight styles prefer.
+For instance, those with wavy or curly strands may need something that goes hotter than people with straight styles prefers.

 Features: Lots of options for customization exist today, meaning there is likely something out there that fits your lifestyle perfectly.